 Changes to properties

 The new CUSTOM category of properties allows custom data to be retrieved from the remote client.
-On Windows, we support the reading of any data from the Windows Registry using the ‘Query to include host CUSTOM from Windows Registry’ policy.
+On Windows, we support the reading of any data from the Windows Registry using the ‘Query to include host (or device) CUSTOM from Windows Registry’ policy.